-BREAKING: Bauchi governor tests positive for Coronavirus
+BREAKING: Bauchi Governor tests positive for coronavirus

 - 0

-The governor’s Senior Special Assistant on Media, Mukhtar Gidado, disclosed this in a statement in Bauchi.

-The development comes a day after the governor was tested for Coronavirus.

-Mohammed reportedly had contact with the son of former Vice President Atiku Abubakar, who had also tested positive for the disease.
+The governor had gone into self-isolation after shaking hands with a son of Atiku Abubakar, former vice-president, who also tested positive for the virus.

+In a statement on Tuesday, Mukhtar Gidado, senior special assistant to the governor on media, said Mohammed is currently under quarantine.

 CLICK HERE TO READ MORE FROM: General